lvgl/lvgl/docs/overview/style-props.rst

 The animation time in milliseconds.
 Its meaning is widget specific.
 E.g. blink time of the cursor on the text area or scroll time of a roller.
-See the widgets’ documentation to learn more.
+See the widgets' documentation to learn more.

 .. raw:: html